beleharshwardhan/phone-number-tracker/README.md

 ### Requirements

-To successful run this demo application you're required to havesome few libraries installed on your machine
+To successful run this demo application it is required to have some libraries installed on your machine

 **Linux installation**
 ```bash